Renegade Kid

 Renegade Kid LLC was an American independent video game developer based in Austin, Texas.
 The studio was founded in 2007 by Gregg Hargrove and Jools Watsham, video game development veterans formerly of Iguana Entertainment.
-Well known for their distinctive style of game design, it served as a pioneer in developing indie games prior to its closure in 2016.
+It developed indie games prior to its closure in 2016.
 Watsham currently owns all rights of its output and continues to develop games under the brand Atooi.